In an unlikely place, Spartan Bioscience finds purpose and a business case

 Paul Lem has worked for 12 years to develop a breakthrough technology: a portable device that would bring DNA testing to the masses.
 The co-founder and chief executive of Ottawa startup Spartan Bioscience Inc. has long believed his patented clock-radio-sized device called The Cube could one day be ubiquitous in hospitals, pharmacies, doctors' offices and homes, enabling users to test for everything from E. coli to venereal diseases.
 He has even been financed by giant Canon Inc.

-But Mr. Lem needed a "killer app" to drive mass adoption, similar to what spreadsheets did for personal computers and wireless e-mail did for smartphones.
+But Dr. Lem needed a "killer app" to drive mass adoption, similar to what spreadsheets did for personal computers and wireless e-mail did for smartphones.
 He always assumed it would come from the medical field (the Mayo Clinic is using his technology in a study to determine how heart-disease patients respond to drugs based on gene types).
-"We never knew what the application was going to be, [only] that it was going to be huge," Mr. Lem said.
+"We never knew what the application was going to be, [only] that it was going to be huge," Dr. Lem said.

 Now, he believes he's found his killer app.
 It's not for doctors, but building managers: a test for Legionnaires' disease, a severe and often fatal respiratory affliction caused by inhaling airborne water droplets emanating from man-made water systems such as cooling towers and fountains contaminated with legionella bacteria.

-Thanks to an inbound inquiry from a Canadian property-management company last year, Mr. Lem learned that legionella is a pervasive, serious and expensive problem: There have been countless outbreaks since the 1976 disaster for which it is named, when 34 attendees died at an American Legion convention in Philadelphia.
+Thanks to an inbound inquiry from a Canadian property-management company last year, Dr. Lem learned that legionella is a pervasive, serious and expensive problem: There have been countless outbreaks since the 1976 disaster for which it is named, when 34 attendees died at an American Legion convention in Philadelphia.
 In the past year, outbreaks caused by contaminated cooling towers have hit casinos in Las Vegas and Macau, the California Disneyland and facilities in New Zealand and New York State.

 In the United States alone, the number of reported cases has sharply increased since 2000 and the U.S. Occupational Health Administration estimates there may be up to 50,000 cases annually.
 The U.S. Centers for Disease Control and Prevention (CDC) found in a recent survey that 40 per cent of tested U.S. cooling towers contained live legionella bacteria, and has estimated related costs for those admitted to hospitals run into the hundreds of millions of dollars annually.
 The risk is heightened among men, smokers, the elderly and those with weak immune systems.

-"I had no idea about this" beforehand, Mr. Lem said.
+"I had no idea about this" beforehand, Dr. Lem said.
 "Then, as we peeled back the onion, [we realized] this is probably bigger than the whole medical market … and it's [addressing] a clear and present danger to human health."

 Where regulations exist for regular legionella testing – Ottawa, a global leader in regulation, requires its buildings to be tested and Quebec recently mandated similar checks for all cooling towers in the province – property managers spend thousands of dollars monthly for every building.